mtlynch/mtlynch.io/content/retrospectives/2024/11/index.md

 ### Cyberpunk 2077 (video game)

-I don't play video games much, but I buy one new game per year and play until I get bored, which usually takes 5-25 hours over a few days.
-I'm at about 25 hours of play with this game, and I'm still enjoying it, and I find its depth amazing.
-I think I've only explored like 3% of the game so far, so it amazes me that modern games have such expansive worlds.
+I don't play video games much.
+I buy one new game per year and it play until I get bored, which usually takes 5-25 hours over a few days.
+I'm at about 25 hours of play with this game, and I'm still enjoying it.

+I find the depth astounding.
+I think I've only explored like 3% of the game despite 25 hours of playing, so it amazes me that modern games have such expansive worlds.

 I usually don't care about stories in video games and find it irritating when games make me sit through boring exposition, but Cyberpunk is one of the few games where I find the story compelling enough to pay attention.
 And it's cool to see them invest so much into voice acting to the point that Keanu Reeves plays a major role in the game.